mattermost/docs/source/collaborate/channel-header-purpose.rst

 Channel name
 ------------

-You're prompted to provide a channel name when `creating a new channel in Mattermost </collaborate/create-channels.html>`__.
+You're prompted to provide a channel name when :doc:`creating a new channel in Mattermost </collaborate/create-channels>`.
 Channel names must be at least 2 characters, and can be up to 64 characters in length.
-See the `channel naming conventions </collaborate/channel-naming-conventions.html>`__ documentation for additional details and guidance on why channel naming is important.
+See the :doc:`channel naming conventions </collaborate/channel-naming-conventions>` documentation for additional details and guidance on why channel naming is important.

 .. note::

     `Some unicode characters <https://www.w3.org/TR/unicode-xml/#Charlist>`_ aren't supported in channel names.

 Looking to rename an existing channel?
-See the `rename channels </collaborate/rename-channels.html>`__ documentation for details.
+See the :doc:`rename channels </collaborate/rename-channels>` documentation for details.

 Channel purpose
 ---------------

-You're prompted to provide an optional channel purpose description when `creating a new channel in Mattermost </collaborate/create-channels.html>`__ visible when you select **View Info** |channel-info| for the channel.
-Any member of a channel can change a channel's purpose description, unless the system admin has `disabled the ability to do so <onboard/advanced-permissions.html>`__.
+You're prompted to provide an optional channel purpose description when :doc:`creating a new channel in Mattermost </collaborate/create-channels>` visible when you select **View Info** |channel-info| for the channel.
+Any member of a channel can change a channel's purpose description, unless the system admin has :doc:`disabled the ability to do so <onboard/advanced-permissions>`.

 A channel purpose can be up to 250 characters in length, and is often used to help users decide whether to join that channel.